RestDB/webanalytics/README.md

 ![Screenshot 1](screenshots/dashboard.png)
 ![Screenshot 1](screenshots/dashboard2.png)

-The heatmap shows you where your users are clicking on a world map by the open source solution [OpenStreetMap](https://openstreetmap.org/).
+The heatmap shows you where your users are clicking on a world map.
+The map is powered by the open source solution [OpenStreetMap](https://openstreetmap.org/).

 ![Screenshot 2](screenshots/heatmap.png)

-Secure user/password authentication by the open source  package [codehooks-auth](https://www.npmjs.com/package/codehooks-auth)
+Secure user/password authentication by username and password.
+The authentication is powered by the open source  package [codehooks-auth](https://www.npmjs.com/package/codehooks-auth).

 ![Screenshot 3](screenshots/signin.png)